1: Nenokkadine: Music

 The film's five-song soundtrack was composed by Sukumar's usual collaborator Devi Sri Prasad, with lyrics by Chandrabose.
 Lahari Music acquired its marketing rights for ₹1 crore, which is a record for a Telugu film.
 The soundtrack album was released on 21 December 2013 with a promotional event at Shilpakala Vedika in Hyderabad.
 The event, watched by 14,500 people, was shown live in 24 theatres across Andhra Pradesh and Telangana and was the first Indian soundtrack release event shown live in theatres.
-The rhyme from the film's climax was released separately on 23 January 2014.

 The audio received a positive response from critics.
-Cinecorn.com rated 3 out of 5, stating, the music album as "good".
-Indiaglitz rated 3.25 out of 5, stating "An album with intense as well as playful songs, it is a true Sukumar-DSP product, complete with meaningful lyrics."
-Karthik Srinivasan of Milliblog stated the soundtrack as "ear-friendly", while a review for The Times of India, described the album as "fair", compared to Prasad's previous works.

 Release

 1: Nenokkadine was released globally on 10 January 2014 on about 1,500 screens, around the same time as Yevadu (which was released two days later).
 The film was Babu's third consecutive release during the Makar Sankranti festival season, following Businessman in 2012 and Seethamma Vakitlo Sirimalle Chettu in 2013.
 Eros International acquired its global distribution rights for ₹72 crore, and it was released and distributed by 14 Reels Entertainment.
 1: Nenokkadine was released on 900 screens across Andhra Pradesh and Telangana.
 Including multiplexes, 108 screens were booked in Hyderabad and there were 600 screenings on the film's release day.
 It broke the record held by Attarintiki Daredi (2013), which had been released on 100 screens in Hyderabad.
 14 Reels Entertainment released the film in Auro 11.1 cinema audio format, supported by Barco.

 Karnataka distribution rights were sold to RNR Films, who had distributed Dookudu in the state, for ₹45 crore.
 1: Nenokkadine was released on about 200 screens overseas, a record for a Telugu film.
 In addition to the United States and the United Kingdom, the film was released in Australia, the Netherlands, Switzerland, Malaysia and Germany; it was the first Telugu film released in Ukraine.
 When reaction to the film's length was mixed, the producers reduced its running time from 169 to 149 minutes.
-1: Nenokkadine had its global television premiere on 8 June 2014 on Gemini TV, with a TRP rating of 7.32.
 The film was dubbed in Hindi as 1: Ek Ka Dum.